Julianne Hough Just Dyed Her Hair Ombré Pink — & It Looks So Fierce

-As if we needed further proof that pastel pink color is the quarantine hair trend in Hollywood, Julianne Hough just confirmed it.
+As if we needed further proof that pastel pink colour is the quarantine hair trend in Hollywood, Julianne Hough just confirmed it.

 For Hough, it's new hair, new attitude.
 "Fairy Kitten vibes today," the actress captioned her post.
 While it isn't Hough's first time going pink, the dip-dye effect is a departure from other looks she's tried.